MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12commandallocator-reset.md

 ## -remarks

-Apps call <b>Reset</b> to re-use the memory that is associated with a command allocator.
+Your app calls <b>Reset</b> to re-use the memory that is associated with a command allocator.
 From this call to <b>Reset</b>, the runtime and driver assume that the graphics processing unit (GPU) is no longer executing any command lists that have recorded commands with the command allocator.
-So, applications should ensure they don't call <b>Reset</b> until the GPU is done executing command lists associated with the allocator.
+So you should ensure that you don't call <b>Reset</b> until the GPU is done executing command lists associated with the allocator.

 It's undefined behavior to call <b>Reset</b> on a command allocator while it has a command list still being executed.